giranntu/Tricky_Programming/README.md

-### Some essential and tricky Python questions are mentioned here.
+### Some essential and tricky Programming questions are mentioned here.